Return to Castle Wolfenstein: Development

 Many textures in Return to Castle Wolfenstein were sourced from photographs of European towns and castles.

 Development on a sequel to Wolfenstein 3D was pitched to id Software by Gray Matter Studios.
 The studio was composed of former staff of Xatrix Entertainment, who had developed Redneck Rampage, Kingpin: Life of Crime and the 1998 mission pack The Reckoning for id Software's Quake II.
-To support the pitch, a demo was created set outside a castle that demonstrated the enemy AI and a feature involving enemies setting off an alarm when detecting the player. id Software CEO Todd Hollenshead stated that studio had been searching for a development team to revive the series and the pitch was "jaw-dropping" and "captured the imagination of what the potential could be for a modern Wolfenstein".
+To support the pitch, a demo was created set outside a castle that demonstrated the enemy AI and a feature involving enemies setting off an alarm when detecting the player. id Software CEO Todd Hollenshead stated that the studio had been searching for a development team to revive the series and the pitch was "jaw-dropping" and "captured the imagination of what the potential could be for a modern Wolfenstein".
 The game's publisher, Activision, invested in a 40 per cent equity stake of Grey Matter.

 Return to Castle Wolfenstein was announced in January 2000. id Software provided "significant involvement" to Grey Matter with guidance on animation, art and research, with the studio stating they were in contact with John Carmack and the id Software team "on a regular basis".
 However, id Software had limited creative interference in the studio's vision for the game, beyond "direction in keeping the game true to the universe.
 Activision extended the development window beyond the planned release date of Christmas 2000 to ensure the game's quality.